TRIA seeks to create positive change in our selves, our communities and our planet.

 She is known for her work with childhood trauma and it’s link with adult mental health issues.
 Gina currently has a private practice, is a higher education educator, and holds consultant clinical supervision and advisory roles both within the NGO and government sectors.
-Gina is both a registered psychotherapist and supervisor with PACFA and CAPA NSW.
+Gina is both a registered Gestalt therapist and supervisor with PACFA and CAPA NSW.

 As Gina is part NZ Maori her from a multicultural perspective, her interest and increasing areas of speciality is groupwork, cross-cultural and trauma therapy.
 Gina has a keen interest in the creative arts and plays the piano and designs and makes clothes/objects to satisfy this passion.

 Declan Brady is a qualified Gestalt therapist.
 He also works in the corporate sector in the area of Leadership Development and